 Accepted participants will be encouraged to apply for ACM SIGIR Student Travel Grants to assist with their travel to CHIIR 2026.
 More information will be provided closer to the conference.

-Note: The CHIIR 2026 Doctoral Consortium will be an in-person only event.
+Note: the CHIIR 2026 Doctoral Consortium will be an in-person event only.

 Please note that Doctoral Consortium proposals do not require an abstract submission prior to the DC deadline.

-Students must submit a paper solely authored by the student detailing their Ph.D. research.
-This will form the basis for detailed discussions at the DC.
-The paper should include:
+Students submit a paper detailing their Ph.D. research.
+The submitted paper, solely authored by the student, will be the basis for detailed discussions at the Doctoral Consortium.
+To get the most out of the discussion, it should include:

-In addition, a one-page appendix (after references) must include:
+In addition, a one-page appendix to the paper (placed after the references) must include the following:

 Length: Maximum 4 pages (excluding references and appendix), in the current ACM two-column conference format.

-Doctoral Consortium papers are not anonymous and must show the author’s name and affiliation.
-They must follow the CHIIR 2026 submission guidelines.
+Doctoral Consortium papers are not anonymous and should be submitted showing the author’s name and affiliation, and follow the conference submission guidelines.

 Suitable LaTeX, Word, and Overleaf templates are available from the ACM Website.
 Use the following for LaTeX: